valleykid/puppeteer-cn/README.md

 > Puppeteer lives in China

-As we know, the Google's servers are hard to accessed in China, But puppeteer relies on Chromium or Chrome59+.
+As we know, the Google's servers are hard to access in China, But puppeteer relies on Chromium or Chrome59+.
 If you encounter the problem, you can try this package.

 ## Install